Holmusk/Quality-Assurance-Engineer-Challenge/README.md

 ### Bits and Pieces to take note of
 * You will test the apk file named "glyco_test.apk" found here: https://drive.google.com/open?id=0B8nRvykbx1PfUUEwOExGOVNqWDA
+* You should use Selenium/Appium based platforms to write your tests.
 * You should create your own test specifications based on your experience with the registration flow in mobile app
 * The test script should launch the emulator, deploy apk file and run the app, followed by new account registration with test credentials.
-The username must begin with "testchallenge".
+The username must begin with "testQA"+{your_name}.
 * The script should be able to cover these paths:
 * Success cases: register a new account successfully and verify that user has actually signed in with registered information.
 * Failure cases: any case that leads to unsuccessful registration and sign in of a new account (the more the better).
 * Other cases: cases that may lead to a suggestion in improvements of the app
-* The test script should be able to be executed from local machine and generates a report at the end of the test.

 ## Judging Criteria
 * What you have produced will determine your final outcome